-After conducting item purification, a draft version of the survey was sent to 27 garment companies' managers which have implemented integrated AIS in an ERP environment.
-After collecting data in the pilot test, we perform Explore Factor Analysis (EFA) to verify variables for each research construct (D. T. Nguyen, 2013).
+After conducting item purification, a draft version of survey was sent to 27 garment companies' managers which have implemented integrated AIS in ERP environment.
+After collecting data in the pilot test, we perform Explore Factor Analysis (EFA) to verify variables for each research construct (Nguyen, 2013).
 Using EFA with Principles Components Analysis to evaluate measurement scale, we first ensure the scale items satisfy Bartlett's test of sphericity with p ratio < 5% and KMO checking with KMO indicator > 0.5.
-Then, we follow the criteria to delete scale items for items loaded < 0.5 or item loaded > 0.5 (Hair, Black, Babin, Anderson, & Tatham, 2005).
+Then, we follow the criteria to delete scale items for items loaded < 0.5 or item loaded > 0.5 (Hair et al., 2005).